 Think of it this way.
 If you take a zucchini and chop it up unevenly, you’ll end up with some very thick slices, some medium slices, and some slivers.
 Now layer them in a pan and cook them all for exactly 2 minutes.
 When the time is up you’ll end up with an assortment of zucchini slices ranging from undercooked to overcooked; not really what you wanted.

 Well, the same principle applies to coffee beans.

-Inconsistent grinds that vary in size and shape extract unevenly and unequally.
+Inconsistent grinds that vary in size and shape are extracted unevenly and unequally.
 This is going to cause the coffee to extract unevenly and result in an unbalanced, bitter brew.
 And if that isn’t bad enough, you might have to put up with “coffee dust” in your cup of coffee.

 2) Grind is heated

 It’s easy to burn the coffee with a blade coffee grinder due to the friction caused by the blades rotating at a very high speed.
 The longer you grind the beans without pausing, the more heat is created by the blades.
 This could give your coffee a burned and more bitter flavor.